OSC/ood-documentation/source/authentication/tutorial-oidc-keycloak-rhel7/install-keycloak.rst

       sudo install -d -o keycloak -g keycloak /var/lib/keycloak

-   This makes a home directory, which is needed when running API calls as keycloak user.
+   This makes a home directory, which is needed when running API calls as ``keycloak`` user.
 Finally we set proper permissions:

    .. code-block:: sh

       sudo chown keycloak: -R keycloak-9.0.0

 #.
-Restrict access to keycloak-9.0.0/standalone, which will contain
+Restrict access to ``keycloak-9.0.0/standalone``, which will contain
    sensitive data for the Keycloak server

    .. code-block:: sh